piisa/pii-extract-base/doc/task-collection.md

 by plugin entry point.
 Each plugin configuration can contain:
  * `load`: a boolean parameter indicating whether to load the plugin (default is `True`)
- * `options`: a dict of keyword arguments to pass to the plugin constructor
+ * `options`: a dict of keyword arguments to pass to the plugin constructor.
+Those are specific for each plugin, and they are passed "as is".

 A plugin constructor will have as arguments: